statisticsnorway/dapla-project/localstack/README.md

 make run-scenario s=import-exploration-examples
 ```

-The same things can be done for only Concept schemas if you swap `exploration` with `concept` in the scripts and output locations.
+The same thing can be done for "concept" schemas if you swap `exploration` with `concept` in the scripts and output locations.

 ## Additional config